dnd 5e fighter handbook

 Int: Eldritch Knights need a bit for their spells, but if you avoid spells which call for saving throws you can get away with very little.
 14 is typically sufficient.

-Wis: Helpful for Perception and Survival.
+Wis: Helpful for Perception and Wisdom saves.
 If you don’t need Intelligence or Charisma for your subclass, investing in Wisdom is a good choice.

 Cha: Only useful for saves and Face skills for most subclasses, but the Purple Dragon Knight needs it for some of their subclass features.